john D: i know you mentioned it wasn't ok for some tropical fish

 Richard: It's probably the same stuff.
 Peat soil mixed with other organics.
 It works great providing you don't crush it.

-Sterling Peterson: Tastes like ADA Amazonia Soil though ;)
+Sterling Peterson (Aqua Hound): Tastes like ADA Amazonia Soil though ;)

 Richard: Looks like Fluval Stratum.